tredontho/purescript-book/text/chapter8.md

 This definition confirms the intuition that missing values are propagated through a do notation block.

 Let's see how the `Bind` type class is related to do notation.
-Consider a simple do notation block which starts by binding a value from the result of some computation:
+Consider a simple do notation block that starts by binding a value from the result of some computation:

 ```hs
 do value <- someComputation